• Kickstart your day with focused connections and shared purpose

 • Strengthen disclosure readiness under CSRD, CSDDD, and ISSB frameworks by aligning your supply chain data architecture to the evidence standards auditors and regulators now expect

-SUPPLY CHAIN PANEL: Working with procurement to gather sustainability data without the regulatory incentive
+SUPPLY CHAIN PANEL: Partnering with procurement teams to capture and integrate sustainability data into global sourcing decisions

 • Equip sustainability practitioners with the influence tactics and commercial framing needed to maintain data commitments from procurement teams now that regulatory tailwinds can no longer carry the argument

-• Build the internal data infrastructure that embeds data collection into existing procurement workflows, removing the dependency on one-off regulatory deadlines or top-down mandates to trigger action
+• Build the internal data infrastructure that embeds data collection into existing procurement workflows, that prioritises sustainability initiatives in global sourcing decisions

 • Forge cross-functional data relationships by repositioning sustainability reporting as a business intelligence asset, not a compliance burden